 While she may grow to love a toy that she’s not initially interested in, you’ll both be happier if you pick something she’ll be excited about right away.

-Neither one of you will enjoy the disappointed look she’ll get on her face on Christmas morning when she excitedly opens a present only to find out that she has zero interest in it.
+Neither one of you will enjoy the disappointed look she’ll get on her face when she excitedly opens a present only to find out that she has zero interest in it.

 Besides, why would you want to part with your hard-earned money to buy something when you already know there’s a good chance she won’t use it?

-Before you buy a gift for your daughter for Christmas, you need to think first if the gift choice is consistent with how you’ve been raising her.
+Before you buy a gift for your daughter, you need to think first if the gift choice is consistent with how you’ve been raising her.

-If you think she spends too much time with electronics, for instance, you shouldn’t send her a mixed message by giving her a bunch of new Wii games for Christmas.
+If you think she spends too much time with electronics, for instance, you shouldn’t send her a mixed message by giving her a bunch of new Wii games.
 You’ll just be tempting her to spend her time on something that you’d like her to do less of.

 If you’ve been trying to promote more physical fitness in your family on the other hand, maybe an appropriate gift could be a tennis racket or a basketball for your daughter, particularly if she has been excited about learning a particular sport.